You landed here because you wanted to know if there was a French Walmart in Paris or France or something similar!

 3) Auchan Hypermarket

-The third-largest hypermarket in all of France is an Auchan store located at Noyelles-Godault in Pas-de-Calais
+The third-largest hypermarket in all of France is an Auchan store located at Noyelles-Godault in Pas-de-Calais.

-4) Cora Hypermarket in France
+4) Cora Hypermarket

-Cora’s largest hypermarket in France is located in Mundolsheim, near Strasbourg.
+Cora’s largest hypermarket in France is located in Nancy Houdement; it measures 16,700 sqm (179,757 sqft).

-5) Casino Géant
+5) Géant Casino

-Casino Géant is the fifth largest hypermarket chain in the world and the fourth largest in France after Carrefour, E.Leclerc and Auchan.
+Géant Casino is the fifth largest hypermarket chain in the world and the fourth largest in France after Carrefour, E.Leclerc and Auchan.

 6) Monoprix Hypermarkets